mvolkmann/blog/src/alpine.md

 ### x-html

-The `x-html` attribute sets the inner HTML of this element to the result of a given JavaScript expression which is typically HTML text.
+The `x-html` directive sets the inner HTML of this element to the result of a given JavaScript expression which is typically HTML text.
 For example: